twhite96/TWBlog/_posts/2019-12-02-a-simple-terminal-website-with-css-and-typewriterjs.md

 We delete all the initial strings using the `deleteAll` method which takes a number in `ms` for how long the delete animation should last.
 Then we can use the `pauseFor` method to pause for a specified time in `ms`.

 The `typeString` method allows us to type whatever we want.
 Each method takes one string that can also contain HTML.
 This means in order to do what I wanted, I needed to create several `typeString` methods to create a list of links I wanted to show on different lines.
-It's a unfortunate limitation but with everything else you get in the library, it is not a deal breaker.
+It's an unfortunate limitation but with everything else you get in the library, it is not a deal breaker.

 Check out [all the methods](https://github.com/tameemsafi/typewriterjs#options) that come with the library to see what you can do with it.